 A video was featured on NowThis… with ostomate Veronica Villanova too!

-From the Today Show to HLN's Across America, the interviews were pouring in.
-Here are a few questions we asked Gaylyn about this whirlwind week.
+From the Today Show to HLN's Across America, the interviews poured in.
+Here's what Gaylyn told us about this whirlwind week.

 What was your first reaction when Aerie contacted you for the campaign?